Leveraging LIS & RCM Integration to Improve the Laboratory Billing Process

 - Employ high-visibility components such as real-time workflow queues for each lab role.

-- Create detailed statistical reports to monitor trends, key performance indicators, and benchmarks within the operation, all from the convenience of an inclusive dashboard platform.
+- Create detailed statistical reports to monitor trends, key performance indicators, and benchmarks within the operation, all from the convenience of an inclusive informatics platform.

 More To Consider: